 - Construction of an accessory building prior to construction of the main building - Recreational-vehicle parks (see Dev.
 Standards Mobile-home and RV Parks, Ch.
 17) - Hotels, motels, bed-and-breakfast establishments, cabins and other uses found to be similar by the Commission.
-Ancillary uses such as limited restaurants, lounges and convenience retail, provided the ancillary use does not occupy more than 25% of the project's habitable space - Transient rentals (fewer than 30 consecutive days) - Developed campgrounds - Commercial recreational facilities such as cross country ski facilities, equestrian facilities, golf courses and facilities (if developed in conjunction with lodging facilities), marinas and boathouses - Employee housing, if developed in conjunction with recreational/lodging facilities preserved as open space in perpetuity.
+Ancillary uses such as limited restaurants, lounges and convenience retail, provided the ancillary use does not occupy more than 25% of the project's habitable space - Transient rentals (fewer than 30 consecutive days) - Developed campgrounds - Commercial recreational facilities such as cross country ski facilities, equestrian facilities, golf courses and facilities (if developed in conjunction with lodging facilities), marinas and boathouses - Employee housing, if developed in conjunction with recreational/lodging facilities may not exceed a maximum density of 17 spaces/acre.
+Density for mixed uses on one parcel; e.g., motel units and RV spaces will be calculated at a proportionate rate.